• Facebook

 • Natural disasters.

-• Tsunami, extreme rainfall, storm surges, cyclones.
+• Tsunamis, extreme rainfall, storm surges, cyclones.

 • Transportation on water.
-Especially on overcrowded, or poorly maintained vessels.
+Especially on overcrowded or poorly maintained vessels.

 How can drownings be prevented?